marcingolenia/blog/content/blog/2024-01-12-fsharp_hateoas_linkgenerator.md

 ---
 ## Intro
 This is 2nd post in this 3-post series:
-I will divide the topic into 3 parts:
 1. [HATEOAS in F#](/blog/2023-12-23-fsharp_hateoas/) + [source code](https://github.com/marcingolenia/hateoas_fsharp)
 2. Let's try LinkGenerator to see if it can simplify HATEOAS implementation (this post) + [source code](https://github.com/marcingolenia/hateoas_fsharp/tree/link_generator)
-3. Consuming RESTful API and leveraging HATEOAS in F# Fable app (coming soon)
+3. Consuming RESTful API and leveraging HATEOAS (coming soon)

 Some libraries have built-in mechanics which can help us in creating HATEOAS.
 In spring we have `WebMvcLinkBuilder`, in .net MVC we have `IUrlHelper`, now in .net core minimal APIs we have `LinkGenerator`.
 Let's check if this can actually help.
 [Here](https://github.com/marcingolenia/hateoas_fsharp/tree/link_generator) you can find the updated code.